-- The Legislature approved placing on the November 2022 ballot the decision to use a portion of the Land Grant Permanent Fund for investments in early childhood education. - In July 2021, ECECD received its first \$20 million distribution from the Early Childhood Trust Fund, which was enacted in the 2020 legislative session. - ECECD secured and distributed federal relief resources through subsidies and grants to early childhood providers. - ECECD secured a five year \$1.28M federal Early Childhood Comprehensive Systems grant to improve the connections between health care providers and early childhood providers to improve outcomes for children starting prenatally. - ECECD was awarded a W.K.
-Kellogg Foundation grant to expand the bilingual credentialed early childhood workforce. - ECECD was awarded a three year \$1M grant from the New Venture Fund to improve Early Childhood Governance and Financing.
+- Legislature approved placing on the November 2022 ballot the decision to use a portion of the Land Grant Permanent Fund for investments in early childhood education. - Received its first \$20 million distribution in July 2021 from the Early Childhood Trust Fund, which was enacted in the 2020 legislative session. - Secured and distributed federal relief resources through subsidies and grants to early childhood providers. - Secured a five year \$1.28M federal Early Childhood Comprehensive Systems grant to improve the connections between health care providers and early childhood providers to improve outcomes for children starting prenatally. - Awarded a W.K.
+Kellogg Foundation grant to expand the bilingual credentialed early childhood workforce. - Awarded a three year \$1M grant from the New Venture Fund to improve Early Childhood Governance and Financing.